onato/nz-flora-fauna/docs/_pages/plants/trees/trees-native/olearia-avicenniifolia-akeake.md

   height: 1024
   caption: The undersurface of a leaf covered in buff coloured tomentum.
   path: "/image_files/0000/0006/2419/Olearia_avicenniifolia-003.JPG"
-permalink: plants/trees/trees-native/olearia_avicenniaefolia.html
+permalink: plants/trees/trees-native/olearia_avicenniifolia.html
 layout: page
-title: Olearia avicenniaefolia
+title: Olearia avicenniifolia (Mountain akeake)

 ---
-Olearia avicenniaefolia is an endemic, spreading shrub/small tree found on the exposed, windswept coastline of Stewart Island and southern parts of the South Island.
+Olearia avicenniifolia is an endemic, spreading shrub/small tree found on the exposed, windswept coastline of Stewart Island and southern parts of the South Island.
 The tree has thin papery bark.
 It grows to about > 6m tall and can have a spread of > 3m.

 It has leathery, grey/green, lance-shaped leaves that are downy white on the undersides.
 During November to February sweet-scented flowers are carried in clusters of 3-10 and are about 5cm wide, with white rays and purple central disks.